 - The applicant is experiencing a severe family crisis.

-- The applicant is a victim of crime.
+- The applicant is a victim of a crime.

 - The member or family is experiencing a catastrophic medical issue.

 Process for Benevolence:

-- Elder or pastor receives request for benevolence.
+- Elder or pastor receives requests for benevolence.

-- Elder asks the member to complete benevolence form and informs them of the approval process and the timeline for approval.
+- Elder asks the member to complete the benevolence form and informs them of the approval process and the timeline for approval.

 - Member completes benevolence request form and gives to elder or pastor.

-- The benevolence review committee (two elders and pastor) reviews the request and approves or denies the request by signing the benevolence application.
+- The benevolence review committee (two elders and a pastor) reviews the request and approves or denies the request by signing the benevolence application.

 - If the application is denied, the elder contacts the member and informs them of the decision.

 - If the application is approved, the elder shares the application with the treasurer and acquires funds for benevolence.

-- An elder purchases gift cards or instructs treasurer to pay the benevolent bills (no funds are to paid directly to the applicant).
+- An elder purchases gift cards or instructs the treasurer to pay the benevolent bills (no funds are to be paid directly to the applicant).
 Funds should be disbursed by gift card or check written directly to the vendor.

 - Elder follows up and provides the applicant with the benevolent disbursement.

 - Benevolent approvals and amounts of disbursed funds should be entered into the church database for future reference.

 Treasurer prepares monthly benevolence reports for the church board.

-- Benevolence Committee should be comprised of two elders and senior pastor.
+- Benevolence Committee should be comprised of two elders and a senior pastor.

 - The committee should be available to meet Sundays or Wednesdays after church services to review benevolence applications and make recommendations.

-- Church treasurer should be available on Sunday and Wednesdays after church to make benevolent disbursement and record in the church database.
+- The church treasurer should be available on Sundays and Wednesdays after church to make benevolent disbursements and record them in the church database.